-Keeping safe with video support
+Keeping safe with remote video tech support

 - allowing companies to continue delivering effective customer service when technician visits are not feasible or safe due to epidemics like the coronavirus.

 Visual Remote Assistance supports field service professionals in emergency situations